CloudLabs-MOC/dp-420-cosmos-db-dev/labintro.md

 ## **Lab Duration Extension**

-1. To extend the duration of the lab, kindly click the **Hourglass** icon in the top right corner of the lab environment.
+1. To extend the duration of the lab, kindly click the **Hourglass** in the top-right corner of the lab environment.

    ![Use the Split Window Feature](./instructions/25-06-25-g1-hr.png)